Historia Mundum

 • 15% would come from foreign capital, focused on durable goods, often with the support of public financing.

-During the JK government, one of the elements that most encouraged the establishment of multinational companies in Brazil was the Instruction 70 of SUMOC, the central bank, which had been introduced in October 1953 by Getúlio Vargas.
-It implemented a kind of protectionism through multiple exchange rates, ensuring that access to the growing Brazilian market was largely reserved for companies operating within the country.
+During the JK government, one of the elements that most encouraged the establishment of multinational companies in Brazil was Instruction 70 of SUMOC, the central bank measure introduced in October 1953 by Getúlio Vargas.
+It implemented protectionism through multiple exchange rates that favored companies operating inside Brazil.
+In practice, access to the growing Brazilian market was largely reserved for companies operating within the country.

 When the Brazilian government launched the Plano de Metas, it opted not to initially disclose details about how it would be financed.
 This strategic decision aimed to circumvent the expected criticism that would arise in the private sector in the face of such an ambitious plan.
 Over time, the main sources of money for financing the plan became clear.